Xenko10/flashcards-app/README.md

 a) Flashcards.

-- [ ] - When you start a flashcards quiz, there will be question, and after clicking it, question disappears and then answer appears.
+- [ x ] - When you start a flashcards quiz, there will be question, and after clicking it, question disappears and then answer appears.
-- [ ] - There will be button that will make render another question.
+- [ x ] - There will be button that will make render another question.

-b) Test.

-- [ ] - 1 question, 4 answers (1 correct, 3 wrong ones).

 3. Other.